-We want the STEM learning to go home and become a part of Family Time, bringing parents and children together with STEM.
-At the event we are going to be raffling off STEM games and activities for families to take home.
-This raffle will be for anyone who comes and participates in our Family STEM Night.
-By making this event and raffle free from cost for families we are able to bring STEM to every GME family, not just those who can afford it.
+We also want the STEM learning to go home and become a part of Family Time, bringing parents and children together with STEM.
+During STEM week we are going to be raffling off STEM games and activities for students to take home and share with their families.
+This draw will be for all students with prizes for both our littlest learning to our oldest.

-We would like to ask you to sponsor our passion for STEM education by donating a game/activity for our participation raffle.
-This can be done by purchasing a STEM/Logic game and delivering it to Glenmore Elementary School Attn Family STEM Night or by making a cash donation and we will purchase something on your behalf.
+We would like to ask you to sponsor our passion for STEM education by donating a game/ activity for our student raffle.
+This can be done by purchasing a STEM/Logic game and delivering it to Glenmore Elementary School Attn STEM Week or by making a cash donation and we will purchase something on your behalf.
 Here are a few ideas: